oztune/react-server/readme.md

 - Renders `.less` files
 - Serves `index.html` when no file exists to support single-page apps

+## Set up

+    npm install --save-dev oztune/react-server

+In your package.json:

+    "scripts": {
+        "start": "react-server ./src"
+    }

 ## Usage:

+- The server tries to be as unopinionated as possible.
+The only requirement is that the folder you pass as the root has an `index.html` file inside.

 Say your project structure looks like this: